aryan114/APCSA-The-Gators-Spring/README.md

 As we make more calculators, they will be added to the list here.

 Currently, the buttons won't lead the user anywhere because the backend code hasn't been coded yet.

+### Week of 2/15

+Our team, primarily Neil, was focused on creating and editing the front end code through a template.
+In the commit history, you can see that more CSS files and code were added in order to better style our website.
+Furthermore we were able to deploy our project on the world wide web through an application called Heroku.
+We made some progress on the front end aspect of our code as we have links to each pair share's journals, a brief project overview, and links to each member's GitHub profile.

 #### Pull and Run:
 In order to run our project, first pull the APCSA-The-Gators-Spring Repo into IntelliJ through a remote.
 This project uses JDK 15.
 In order to run the project, run the DemoApplication.java file, and this is located in src>main>java>com.example.demo>DemoApplication.